 This specifies how long to go from no boost (if the initial value is not used) or the specified initial value (if used) to full boost after you release the launch control switch.
 This is a percentage of the regular boost, so it should end at 100% boost.

-7.6.7 Boost control vs speed / time
+7.6.7 Boost control vs speed

-This allows you to specify the amount of boost allowed (closed loop) or solenoid duty cycle (open loop) as a function of ground speed or time after launch.
+This allows you to specify the amount of boost allowed (closed loop) or solenoid duty cycle (open loop) as a function of ground speed.

 7.6.8 Boost 2 control settings